shiraliali/wordpress-partial-postlock/README.md

-> **:warning:** This Repository is no longer active and will be removed soon.
-New address: https://github.com/shiraliali/Partial-Post-Lock
+> **:warning:** This Repository is no longer active.New address: https://github.com/shiraliali/Partial-Post-Lock

 # Wordpress Partial Post Lock
 Lock a part of post content in wordpress with possible easiest way that provided by this plugin.